21PM/Code_Pen_Clone_Frontend/README.md

-# CodePen Clone
+# CodePen Clone #
 Overview
 The CodePen Clone project is a full-stack web application that replicates the core functionalities of CodePen.
 Users can write, edit, and share code snippets, follow other users, and manage their profiles.
 This project is built using React.js for the frontend and Node.js, Express, and MongoDB for the backend, along with a variety of additional libraries to enhance functionality and user experience.

-##Features
+##Features##
 User Authentication:

-*Secure sign-up and login using email and password.
+*Secure sign-up and login using email and password.*
-*JWT-based authentication for maintaining user sessions.
+*JWT-based authentication for maintaining user sessions..*
-*Code Snippet Management:
+*Code Snippet Management:.*

-*Create, save, edit, and delete code snippets.
+*Create, save, edit, and delete code snippets..*
-*Share code snippets publicly for others to view and save.
+*Share code snippets publicly for others to view and save..*
-*Social Features:
+*Social Features:.*

-*Follow and unfollow other users.
+*Follow and unfollow other users..*
-*Search for users by name and explore their code snippets.
+*Search for users by name and explore their code snippets..*
-*View followers and following lists on your profile.
+*View followers and following lists on your profile..*
-*Search Functionality:
+*Search Functionality:.*

-*Search for code snippets by name.
+*Search for code snippets by name..*
-*Search for users by name in the following section.
+*Search for users by name in the following section..*
-*Profile Management:
+*Profile Management:.*

-*View and manage your profile, including your followers and following.
+*View and manage your profile, including your followers and following..*
-*Securely log out from the application.
+*Securely log out from the application..*
-*Technology Stack
+*Technology Stack.*

-#Backend
+#Backend#
 Node.js: JavaScript runtime for building the server-side application.
 Express: Web framework for Node.js to handle routing and API creation.
 MongoDB: NoSQL database for storing user data and code snippets.